Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 apx export --dnf <package>
 ```

-- Note:- Using `apx export --dnf` is optional.
+- _Note_:- Using `apx export --dnf` is optional.
 It creates a desktop file entry (icon) in the Application menu for the installed RPM package.
 If a desktop entry is available, skip this command.

 ### Uninstalling RPMs